School leadership: Self-care

-Stressful situations can often cause us to let go of our routines, especially the ones that recharge our batteries.
-This could be the walk at lunchtime, the exercise class after work or even something as simple as cooking dinner with the family.
+Stressful situations can often upset routines, especially the ones that help us recharge our batteries.
+This could be the walk at lunchtime, the exercise class after work, or even something as simple as cooking dinner with the family.

-When we are dealing with competing demands and priorities, we tend to drop the activities that help us to care for ourselves.
-By setting out and maintaining your routine, it will allow you to refocus, recalibrate and, more importantly, re-energise.
+When we are dealing with competing demands and priorities, we tend to drop self-care activities.
+Setting out and maintaining your routine, allows you to refocus, recalibrate and, crucially, re-energise.

 4. Reflect and refocus

-While the new school year will look and feel very different, it will provide an opportunity to reflect on the last few months.
-Both the hard times and the strengths we have found to help us through.
+While the new school year will look and feel very different, it provides an opportunity to reflect on the last year and a half.

-Giving time and space to think and talk about this will support you to reflect on your own inner strengths and abilities and this is something that can be replicated for your staff and students.
+Giving time and space to think and talk about this will support you to reflect on your own inner strengths and abilities.
+This is something that can be replicated for your staff and students.